 A shirt says a lot about the man wearing it.
 There’s a fine line between “freshly pressed” and “I haven’t done laundry in ages.”
 When you wear a wrinkled shirt, what you’re really saying is that you don’t care how you look, you’re incapable of operating an iron, and you really don’t want anyone to take you seriously.
 Right?
 Right.

 So gents, let’s take it to the ironing board.
 Every man wants (or should want) to look and feel well-groomed, clean, and approachable.
-Having an ironed shirt is a must.
+Having an ironed dress shirt is a must.
 We’ve broken down everything you need to know to properly iron a shirt, even if you’ve never operated an iron a day in your life:

 Step One: Label and Fabric Type